 This again suggests that London dominates the UK in terms of the number of companies and the number and rate of high growth firms.
 As expected a wide distribution of companies and high growth companies is seen across the UK, with London dominating both.

-Figure 8: Top 15 TTWA ranked by number of companies (left) and by rate of total observed high growth companies (right)
+Figure 8: Top 15 TTWA ranked by number of companies (top) and by rate of total observed high growth companies (bottom)

 4.2 Company location within retail clusters